General meaning

 ⌄

-The situation invites you to question what lies behind pleasant gestures.
+The situation invites you to reflect on what lies behind pleasant gestures.

 - What recent gift, compliment, or advantage seems to carry an implicit expectation?

-- In what way do you accept something pleasant while a part of you remains reserved?
+- In what way do you accept something pleasant while part of you remains reserved?

-- What could you clarify so that exchanges remain both fair and pleasant for everyone?
+- What could you clarify so that exchanges remain both fair and enjoyable for everyone?